Adominikovic/Flutter_Bloc_Practice/README.md

 ## Getting Started

 The purpose of the project is to practice the Flutter Bloc architectural pattern.
-I use the default flutter counter app that is generated when creating a new flutter project and rewrite it using the bloc architecture.
+I use the default flutter counter app and rewrite using the bloc architecture.

 The main goals of this project are understanding: